krishanthisera/blog/src/content/blog/gitops-for-devs-installation.md

 **GitOps Operator:** An external system, like a CI/CD tool, monitors the codebase and, upon changes, triggers the GitOps workflow.

-When changes are made to the Application repo, developers create a pull request or directly commit changes to the application repo, the CI/CD pipeline is triggered.
-In this context, a new container image(s) is pushed to the container registry.
+Developers make changes to the Application Repo, either by creating pull requests or directly committing alterations to the codebase.
+As a result, a CI/CD pipeline is triggered, initiating the creation and pushing of new container images to the container registry.

-Afterwards, the image or image tag is updated in the config repo. _This could be a fully automated commit or a PR which intended to manually merge._
+Subsequently, these newly generated images or their tags are updated in the Config Repo.
+This step could be executed through an automated commit or by means of a pull request intended for manual merging.

-The GitOps operator or tool pulls the latest configuration from the Git repository and deploys or updates the infrastructure and applications based on the new configuration.
-The operator continuously monitors the config repo for subsequent changes.
+The GitOps operator, an external system like a CI/CD tool, closely monitors the codebase for any changes.
+Once alterations to the Config Repo are detected, the GitOps operator pulls the most recent configuration from the repository.
+It then proceeds to deploy or update the infrastructure and applications based on this updated configuration.
+This process is continuous, as the operator consistently monitors the Config Repo for any further changes, ready to repeat the deployment cycle when new updates are detected.

 #### Pull-based GitOps Workflow